-Global Marine Systems Limited, is a leading provider of submarine cable installation and maintenance engineering services, and has used its multi-purpose vessel Cable Innovator, to install a subsea power cable between two oil platforms in the Bay of Campeche, Gulf of Mexico.
+Global Marine is a leading provider of submarine cable installation and maintenance engineering services, and has used its multi-purpose vessel Cable Innovator, to install a subsea power cable between two oil platforms in the Bay of Campeche, Gulf of Mexico.

 As part of an upgrade program which was administered by Swecomex SA de CV, an offshore engineering company, the cabling provides vital power connectivity between Nahoch A and Takin A which are owned by Mexico’s national oil company, Pemex.
 Swecomex required a rapid and professional power cable installation to keep the upgrade project to time and budget.

 The operations began in December 2006 and ended in April 2007.
 Swecomex selected Global Marine, after a competitive tender process, based upon a combination of its expertise in the oil and gas industry and leading edge cable installation and maintenance technology.

 • Vessel: Cable Innovator